parsehex/BuddyGenAI/README.md

 # License

-BuddyGenAI Copyright (C) 2024 Thomas Mays

-This program is licensed under the GNU Affero General Public License version 3.
+This program is licensed under the MIT License.
 See the LICENSE file for more details.

+Copyright (C) 2024 Thomas Mays